homobel/redjs/builder/readme.md

 	//~	Info: [...]
 	//~ </component>

-It improves data performance in treeView.
-Header responsibilities may be extended in future.
+It improves data performance in treeView controller.
+Header responsibilities may be added in future.

-*Points inclusion*
+**Points inclusion**

 There are two get statements (without square brackets):